Assassination of James A. Garfield: Treatment and death

 Most historians and medical experts now believe that Garfield probably would have survived his wound had the doctors been more capable.
 Unlike their peers in Europe, most American doctors of the day did not believe in anti-sepsis measures or the need for cleanliness to prevent infection.
 Several inserted their unwashed fingers into the wound to probe for the bullet, and one doctor punctured Garfield's liver in doing so.
 Also, Bliss had supplanted Garfield's physician Jedediah Hyde Baxter.
 Bliss and the other doctors who attended Garfield had guessed wrong about the path of the bullet in his body; they had probed rightward into his back instead of leftward, missing the location of the bullet but creating a new channel which filled with pus.
-The autopsy discovered this error and revealed pneumonia in both lungs and a body that was filled with pus due to uncontrolled sepsis.
+The autopsy, conducted by U.S. Army pathologist and surgeon Dr. Daniel S. Lamb, discovered this error and revealed pneumonia in both lungs and a body that was filled with pus due to uncontrolled septic shock.

-The conventional narrative regarding Garfield's post-shooting medical condition was challenged by Theodore Pappas and Shahrzad Joharifard in a 2013 article in The American Journal of Surgery, in which they argued that the President died from a late rupture of a splenic artery pseudoaneurysm, which developed secondary to the path of the bullet adjacent to the splenic artery.
+The conventional narrative regarding Garfield's post-shooting medical condition was challenged by Theodore N. Pappas and Shahrzad Joharifard in a 2013 article in The American Journal of Surgery, in which they argued that the President died from a late rupture of a pseudoaneurysm affecting the splenic artery, which developed secondary to the path of the bullet adjacent to the splenic artery.
 They also argued that his sepsis was actually caused by post-traumatic acute acalculous cholecystitis (inflammation of the gallbladder).
 Based on the autopsy report, the authors speculate that Garfield's gallbladder subsequently ruptured, leading to the development of a large bile-containing abscess adjacent to the gallbladder.
 Pappas and Joharifard say this caused the septic decline in Garfield's condition that was visible starting from July 23, 1881.

-Vice President Arthur was at his home in New York City when word came the night of September 19 that Garfield had died.
+Arthur was at his home in New York City when word came the night of September 19 that Garfield had died.
 He said, "I hope—my God, I do hope it is a mistake", but confirmation by telegram came soon after.
-Arthur was inaugurated early in the morning on September 20, and he took the presidential oath of office from John R. Brady, a New York Supreme Court judge.
+President Arthur was inaugurated early in the morning on September 20, and he took the presidential oath of office from John R. Brady, a New York Supreme Court judge.
 Arthur then left for Long Branch to pay his respects to Mrs. Garfield before going on to Washington.

-Garfield's body was taken to Washington, where it lay in state in the Capitol Rotunda and in the United States House of Representatives chamber before being taken to Cleveland, Ohio, where the funeral was held on September 26.
+Garfield's body was taken by special train from Elberon to Washington, with crowds gathering at every station along the route and mourning draped across depots as the train passed; in Baltimore, crowds demonstrated their sympathy as the procession moved through the city.
+The body lay in state in the Capitol Rotunda, where it was placed in a black walnut casket with silver handles and white satin lining, bearing a silver plate reading "Died, President of the United States, September 19, 1881", surrounded by immortelles and palm leaves beneath the massive dome.
+Thousands filed through in silence to pay their respects before the body was taken to Cleveland, Ohio, where the funeral was held on September 26.